WAM2layers/WAM2layers/docs/userguide/opendap.md

 ## On-the-fly configuration

-Instead of downloading the data beforehand, OpenDAP also supports reading data on the fly.
+Instead of downloading the data beforehand, OPeNDAP also supports reading data on the fly.
 This eliminates the storage of intermediate files, but can be slower and potentially unstable.

-To use this feature, you will need to create a modified config file that points to the OpenDAP server.
-Example configuration files that work with OpenDAP can be found [here](https://github.com/WAM2layers/WAM2layers/tree/main/configs).
+To use this feature, you will need to create a modified config file that points to the OPeNDAP server.
+Example configuration files that work with OPeNDAP can be found [here](https://github.com/WAM2layers/WAM2layers/tree/main/configs).

 Notice that the `preprocessed_data_folder` points to a **remote URL** instead of a local directory: